 Ans: That after the game of chess the King and the pawns go into the same box.

-IAS interview questions 18: We are hearing about nationalists and patriotic?
+Q18: We are hearing about nationalists and patriotic?
 Can you explain the difference?

 Ans: Sir, indeed patriotism is subsumed in Nationalism.
 (Such questions may be tricky to differentiate theoretically so examples may be taken to make the difference clear)